 The strength of fish contaminant-size relationships vary among different types of contaminants and across fish species or waterbodies, due to complex environmental and metabolic factors.
 For example, mercury (Hg) is a highly bioaccumulative contaminant that, due to its ubiquitous dispersion, is a global concern that is routinely monitored in fish.
 Mercury is well known to accumulate in the muscle tissue of fish, due its chemical speciation and inter-organ transport (Peng et al. 2017).
 Many studies have found strong positive correlations between Hg concentrations ([Hg]) and body size in both freshwater (citations) and marine (citations) environments and, thus, size-adjustments of Hg concentrations prior to making comparisons are common.
 In contrast, arsenic is less bioaccumulative in fish, showing mixed and weaker relationships with metrics of body size (Lescord et al. 2020; Kluke et al. in prep).
 Depending on its chemical speciation, arsenic can be a harmful carcinogenic contaminant, but it is less widely distributed and often originates from a localized point source of contamination or natural abundance.
 It is also less routinely monitored and researched when compared to [Hg] in fish, which results in less data to be available for size-adjustment models.
 However, not accounting for size in population-level comparisons of arsenic concentrations ([As]) could mean that some variation is unaccounted for, possibly weakening predictions and limiting our understanding of environmental cycling and bioaccumulation patterns.

 In general, research and monitoring programs sample waterbodies for fish by collecting a targeted sample size (e.g., 10-20 individuals/species) across as broad of a size range as possible.
 However, such opportunistic sampling can limit the number of fish caught, the size range represented, or the distribution of fish sizes for a given population – all of which may lead to over/under estimating concentrations when using an SER approach.
 Alternatively, the deficient population may be excluded altogether, sacrificing valuable data often from underrepresented waterbodies or fish species.
-Linear mixed effects models are a potential solution as they utilize all data across sampling structures (e.g., waterbodies) to inform predictions and allow for explicitly modeling variation of random effects variables.
+Bayesian linear mixed effects models are a potential solution as they utilize all data across sampling structures (e.g., waterbodies) to inform predictions and allow for explicitly modeling variation of random effects variables.

 Herein, we present a novel statistical approach to generating size-adjusted contaminant estimates at the population level using Bayesian inference through .
 More specifically, we developed a mixed model approach that borrows strength from fish across all populations (i.e., pooled across species and waterbodies) to generate predictions for individual lakes .
 [Additional details - slopes, intercepts, ML, AB, B?].
 We compared the results of our INLA models to the traditional SER approach and to real-world measurements at the targeted size metrics (i.e., 0.5 and 1kg).
 Two contaminant measures - total [Hg] and [As] in fish muscle tissue - were used in this study to assess differences in the modeling approaches based on bioaccumulative potential and data availability.